AGiorgetti/agiorgetti.github.io/_posts/2016-07-20-journey-dotnetcore-framework-tfm-dependency.md

 You can see specific folders for each target framework (they have the very same name) and the related nested publish folder.

-If you want compile and publish just a single version of the application you can do that using the _-f_ switch from the command line:
+If you want compile and publish just a single version of the application you can do that using the _-f_ switch from the command line specifying which TFM to use:

 {% highlight bat %}
 dotnet build -f net461